insanetisane/Fledgeling/readme.md

+# Requirements

+At least version 5.2.0 of npm. (npx comes with npm from this version on)

 # Installation

 Fledgeling uses [`npx`](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) for building.
 This means that the devDependencies can be installed globally instead of running `npm i` in the project root.